mohaseeb/mohaseeb.github.io/_posts/2014-04-30-hand-gestures.md

 category: machine learning
 tags: [time series, pattern recognition, Android]
 ---
-Employing time series analysis and classification techniques on Wi-Fi RSSI smartphone measurements to predict hand gesture around the smartphone.
+Employing various signal processing and time series classification techniques coupled with a careful engineered system, I am pushing the boundary, by trying to predict hand gestures near unmodified smartphones using the Wi-Fi RSSI measurements recored by the smartphone wireless driver.
+By unmodified smartphone, I am highlighting the fact that no additional hardware or special firmware is used.

-To be continued ...
+This work is ongoing, and I will provide more details when it is done; hopefully by autumn.